canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 As shown, in addition to setting out that the licence is “without warranty of any kind”, these clauses are most often careful to exclude any warranty of “merchantability” or “fitness for a particular purpose”.
 This serves to clarify and make certain that these two warranties do not apply, as some legislation might otherwise impose them as implicit terms of a contract or licence.
 For example, where software is sold in Ontario, the [Sale of Goods Act](https://www.ontario.ca/laws/statute/90s01) imposes implied warranties relating to merchantability (Section 13) and, in some cases, warranties of fitness for a particular purpose (Section 15).
 However, with the explicit exclusions in typical OSS licences, these warranties do not apply.

 Many licences also explicitly disclaim warranties of non-infringement (for example, the MPLv2, as set out above).
 This disclaimer aims to exclude the U.S. doctrine of an implied warranty of non infringement in the [Uniform Commercial Code § 2-312](https://www.law.cornell.edu/ucc/2/2-312), which otherwise warrants that the software does not infringe any third party's copyright.
-For example, if a software developer uploaded a piece of code to a OSS project and it originally came from copyright-protected closed-source software, anyone downloading or using the OSS application would technically infringe the copyright.
+For example, if a software developer uploaded a piece of code to an OSS project and it originally came from copyright-protected closed-source software, anyone downloading or using the OSS application would technically infringe the copyright.
 If sued for such an infringement, the warranty of non infringement would result in such a user having no recourse against the distributors or developers – it is “users beware”.
 In Canada, even though a specific doctrine of a warranty of non-infringement does not exist, this licence clause still likely disclaims similar warranties of title (especially when considered in conjunction with a broad disclaimer against warranties of “any kind” in the [Sale of Goods Act](https://www.ontario.ca/laws/statute/90s01), Section 13).
 As well as disclaiming warranties, nearly all OSS licences disclaim liability.
 For example, the MPLv2 states:
 >  Under no circumstances and under no legal theory, whether tort (including negligence), contract, or otherwise, shall any Contributor, or anyone who distributes Covered Software as permitted above, be liable to You for any direct, indirect, special, incidental, or consequential damages of any character including, without limitation, damages for lost profits, loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses, even if such party shall have been informed of the possibility of such damages.
 This limitation of liability shall not apply to liability for death or personal injury resulting from such party’s negligence to the extent applicable law prohibits such limitation.
 Some jurisdictions do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion and limitation may not apply to You.

 Again, this disclaimer broadly aims to cover all bases of liability and all types of damages that could occur.
 The result is that when you use OSS, you do so at your own risk.

 Given that the contributor (in this case the Government of Canada) carries no liability and offers no form of warranty for any contributions made or products produced they must also forgo any form of meaningful or perceived ownership over the code or product generated.

 Although these disclaimers are standard in nearly all OSS licences, licensors can modify them.
-In some cases, a OSS licence allows the licensor to set out additional disclaimers.
+In some cases, an OSS licence allows the licensor to set out additional disclaimers.
 For example, the MPLv2 allows a licensor to “include additional disclaimers of warranty and limitations of liability specific to any jurisdiction”.
 In other cases, a licensor may do the opposite and choose to offer a warranty or accept liability, removing the effect of the disclaimer of warranty.
 For instance, the MPLv2 provides that “You may choose to offer and to charge a fee for warranty, support, indemnity or liability obligations to one or more recipients of Covered Software”.

 ##### Notice Obligations